ethanlam93/fitness-tracker/README.md

 # fitness-tracker
-This is a simple fitness tracking application that lets you record your workout
+This is a simple fitness tracking application that lets you record your workout based on resistance or cardio and display charts that computed all your workout data together.

 ## User Story